Charles Kim

 Deputy Commissioner for Patents

-Prior to becoming Deputy Commissioner, Mr. Kim served as Acting Assistant Commissioner for Patents, and prior held the position of Director of the Office of Petitions.
-He has also served as Senior Advisor to the Deputy Commissioner for Patent Examination Policy, and as a Supervisory Patent Examiner in Technology Center 2100.
+He has also served as Acting Assistant Commissioner for Patents, Director of the Office of Petitions, Senior Advisor to the Deputy Commissioner for Patent Examination Policy, and Supervisory Patent Examiner in Technology Center 2100.

-Mr. Kim earned his Bachelor of Science in Electrical Engineering with High Honors from Rutgers University and his Juris Doctor from George Washington University Law School.
-Mr. Kim also holds an Executive Certificate in Public Policy from the Harvard Kennedy School.
+Mr. Kim earned a Bachelor of Science in Electrical Engineering with High Honors from Rutgers University, a Juris Doctor from George Washington University Law School, and an Executive Certificate in Public Policy from the Harvard Kennedy School.